-NOTE: Since this post was written in 2011, digital hearing-devices are available to many pupils and students.
-Accordingly some are accessing sound for the first time – with more independence and self-directed learning in their classrooms.
+NOTE: Digital hearing-devices are available earlier, to many pupils and students since this post was written in 2011.
+Some are accessing sound for the first time – with more independence and self-directed learning in their classrooms.

-The Special Needs Assistant (SNA) scheme in schools in Ireland was assessed in value-for-money terms by the Department of Education from 2007/8 to 2010.
+The Special Needs Assistant (SNA) scheme in schools in Ireland was assessed in value-for-money terms by the Department of Education and Skills from 2007/8 to 2010.
 Their June 2011 report is online.

 In the report, concern emerges that “excess [SNA] support may lead to an over-dependence by the student on … support, [with] loss of opportunity for the student to develop independent learning skills”.

-Given these concerns, teaching deaf and hard of hearing children independence works by using praise, not criticism, as learning tools.
+With such concerns, teaching deaf and hard of hearing children independence works by using constructive criticism and feedback.

 The DES report regarding deaf children and students:

 - A ratio of 12 deaf/hard of hearing (hoh) pupils per SNA was advised in the 1993 Special Education Review Committee (SERC) report.